pnsn/tremor_api/README.md

 `pytest -s --verbose`

 ## Production and Staging
+* Uses Gunicorn and WSGI/Apache
+* Uses virtualenv python 3.6
-Uses Gunicorn and WSGI/Apache.
-Does not call run.py See tremor_api.wsgi file.
+* Does not call run.py
+* See tremor_api.wsgi file

 # Routes
 All routes in app/app.py